bpunya/roll20-api/KABOOM/README.md

 The second parameter must be in one of the following three forms.

 1. __A Roll20 graphic object received from getObj()__
-2. __An array of coordinates which will be used to determine the position of the explosion__
+2. __A coordinate array which will be used to determine the position of the explosion__
 3. __An object that contains a position property with an array as its value__

 If you decide to use the third option, the object must be formatted as such:
 ```
 object = {
     position: [X_coordinate, Y_coordinate]  // Required at all times
-    pageid: <a valid pageid>                // Defaults to the current player page
+    pageid: <a valid pageid>
     layer: <objects or map>
 }
 ```